nerdfiles/proposal-planning/readme.md

 But then, [accessibility *is* security and privacy][privacy]; elsewhere: almost none of it is built ("buidl'd"?) "on" "transformative APIs"[6]; that means no [sandwiches][swiber][15] for you!
-You're aware of who Jeff Bezos is, and how his [API Mandate][apimandate] has constrained your business valid logic's capabilities, hindered interrelations among and between others in the web and its search engine results pages and your peers, obscured and obfuscated the attributes, semantics and meaning-making potential of your business -- to the point of
+You're aware of who Jeff Bezos is, and how his [API Mandate][apimandate] has constrained your business "validation" logic's capabilities, hindered interrelations among and between others in the web and its search engine results pages and your peers, obscured and obfuscated the attributes, semantics and meaning-making potential of your business -- to the point of